gliese1337/M4ZE.js/README.md

 M4ZE.js
 =======

-M4ZE.js is a 4-dimensional maze game, written in JavaScript and WebGL.
+M4ZE.js is a 4-dimensional maze game, written in TypeScript and WebGL.
 Your viewpoint is a 2D projection of a 3D hyperplane sliced through the complete 4D maze.
 Rotations in 4D space can change the angle of the hyperplane through which you are viewing the environment, permitting full 4D navigation.
 A new random maze is generated every time the game is restarted.

 Running It
 ----------

+To build the project, clone the repository and run `npm install && npm run build`.

-M4ZE.js requires Electron to run.
-Electron can be installed through `npm` with `npm install electron -g`.
-Once that's done, M4ZE.js can be run with `npm start`, or manually with `electron .` executed in the root directory of the code repository.
+The game can then be run with `npm start`; or, if you install `electron` globally (`npm i -g electron`), it can be run manually with `electron .` in the repository root directory.

 Objective
 ---------

-Follows the path of blue grid cells to the end of the maze (marked in yellow).
+Follow the path of blue grid cells to the end of the maze (marked in yellow).
 When you reach the end, the blue path markers will reset, but more sparsely--one marker every two cells for your second run, every three cells for your third run, and so on.
 See how well you can learn the maze, and how many times you can make it back and forth between beginning and end points, before you get hopelessly lost.

 Controls
 --------